mikenguyen13/data_analysis/_book/30-dif-in-dif.md

 ### Canonical TWFE Model

-Following the notation in [@arkhangelsky2024design], the canonical TWFE model is typically written as:
+The canonical TWFE model is typically written as:

 $$
 Y_{it} = \alpha_i + \lambda_t + \tau W_{it} + \beta X_{it} + \epsilon_{it},